Almost 60 school districts in Texas have now made the switch to four-day weeks

-According to an analysis, at least 59 districts have made the switch.
+According to a KXAN analysis, at least 59 districts have made the switch.
 Some of those districts have recently approved the change effective for the 2023-24 school year.

 At least seven other districts offer a hybrid schedule, with four-day weeks for part of the year.